adramsjnr/Landing-Page/README.md

 ## Project Overview

 A main landing page (index.html) that introduces a book club for ancient texts.

--The page is organized into distinct sections: a hero section, an information section, a quote section, a call-to-action, and a footer.
+The page is organized into distinct sections: a hero section, an information section, a quote section, a call-to-action, and a footer.
 A single external stylesheet has beed used to apply all the styling consistently across the page.

 ## Skills Demonstrated